-☐ If you decide to keep getting the home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after this date when your coverage ends, then you will have to pay the full cost of this care yourself.
+☐ You will have to keep paying your share of the costs (such as deductibles or copayments, it these apply).
+There may be limitations on your covered services.
+What happens if the reviewers say no? ☐ If the reviewers say no , then your coverage will end on the date we have told you. ☐ If you decide to keep getting the home health care, or skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after this date when you coverage ends, then you will have to pay the full cost of this care yourself.